 Is our Essential Packing List too Long?

-For some reading this, I know you will be thinking that we pack too much and perhaps we do but because we travel at length and sometimes for longer period of time we want some creature comforts around us.
+For some reading this, I know you will be thinking that we pack too much and perhaps we do but because we travel at length and sometimes for a longer period of time we want some creature comforts around us.

-It also may sound like a lot but even with our clothes and footwear we still manage to fit everything into our backpacks, so when considering that we pretty much travel the world with everything we own on our backs I would consider that this isn’t too much after all, although of course, I am sure other will disagree.
+It also may sound like a lot but even with our clothes and footwear we still manage to fit everything into our backpacks, so when considering that we pretty much travel the world with everything we own on our backs I would consider that this isn’t too much after all, although of course, I am sure others will disagree.